-and Isaac Shelton's unfinished breakfast.
+and the story of Isaac Shelton's unfinished breakfast

-Hundreds of tin cans that had been only opened by knife, ceramic and glass shards, as well as a 1936 license plate, were all found along what turned out to be an old trail cutting right through the Southwest of Riverpass.
+Hundreds of tin cans that had been only opened by knife, ceramic and glass shards, as well as a 1936 license plate, were all found along what turned out to be an old trail cutting right through the Southwest of the Riverpass.

 La Riviere aux Coquins (River of the Rogues)

-So in simple explanation, Jewitts ferry was in fact Evan’s ferry, but ‘the real Evan's ferry’ was 3 miles downstream.
+So in simple explanation, Jewett's ferry was in fact owned by Davis Evans, but ‘Evan's ferry’ was 3 miles downstream.
 This is an important distinction because the two ferries are often mistaken as being the same.
 With the real Evan’s ferry receiving little attention until now.

-The definitive location of Evan’s ferry (historian Frank Walsh has published this as being 3 miles downstream from Jewitts ferry) was unknown, yet with a little topographic knowledge, construction concepts, and archeological aptitude, one can surmise the red 'X' in this photo is the best place for a river ferry landing in this vicinity, this is also where Riverpass is located.
+The definitive location of Evan’s ferry (historian Frank Walsh has published this as being 3 miles downstream from Jewett's ferry) was unknown, yet with a little topographic knowledge, construction concepts, and archeological aptitude, one can surmise the red 'X' in this photo is the best place for a river ferry landing in this vicinity, this is also where the Riverpass Retreat is located.
 A flat clearing, sitting above the highwater mark, on a calm portion of the waterway, where the riverbanks are not too steep or too flat is ideal.

 These ferry sites became a hotspot for travelers to exchange information about the growing hostilities and rumors of a coming war concerning the natives of the area.
 On October 9th, 1855 just before dawn, the natives known as the Rogues began a vengeance filled murder spree, thus igniting the Rogue River Indian wars that lasted for more than a year.

 The sports court will be built, but a commemorative marker will be placed on the big boulder, stating,

-"At or near this site in 1855, was the North bank landing for Evan's ferry, where a 25 year old Willamette valley man named Isaac Shelton, was shot and killed by natives while cooking his breakfast, before his planned trip to Yreka."
+"At or near this site in 1855, was the North bank landing for Evan's ferry, where a 25 year old Willamette valley man named Isaac Shelton, was shot and killed by rogues while cooking his breakfast, before his planned trip to Yreka."

 To keep it light, we'll engrave it onto an old iron skillet.